-Graduate enrollment for Fall 2023 was 338.
-Of that, 46% are enrolled in doctoral programs; 39% M.S., 15% in professional master's, and the remainder in certificates of advanced studies or are visiting students.
-Twenty-eight percent of graduate students are international.
+Graduate enrollment for Fall 2024 was 362 students.
+47% are enrolled in doctoral programs; 36% M.S., 16% in professional master's, and the remainder are in certificates of advanced studies or are visiting students.
+31% of graduate students are international.